About Dr Doug Jenkinson

 I was elected to Fellowship of the Royal College of General Practitioners in 1985 in London, England.

-I was awarded the degree of Doctor of Medicine from the University of Nottingham, England in 1996.
+I was awarded the degree of Doctor of Medicine from the University of Nottingham, England in 1996 for my work on whooping cough.

 I am registered with the General Medical Council of the United Kingdom, number 0396235.